Slavyansk-on-Kuban: The festival of Slavonic Culture

-Of all festivals in the Slavonic calendar, the Festival of the Slavonic Culture is without doubt the most important and colorful.
-The full name of the holiday - the Day of Slavic Writing and Culture.
-There are many talented people on the festival.
-In Slavonic region gather guests from near and far abroad, the inhabitants of the Kuban and other regions of Russia, to share part of their soul, carefully storing a wealth of national cultures.
-Many pies, soup and dumplings is cooked.
-Slavonic hut works during the festival.
-The keeping traditions is very importance in this region.
-People are proud of the traditions of their country, so they pass them from ancestors to descendants.
+The Day of Slavic Writing and Culture is a holiday on the Slavonic calendar in which Slavonic people coming from several different parts of Russia will gather to share their culture through food, art, and music.
 The organizers are the Federal Agency for Culture and Cinematography of the Ministry of Culture and Mass Communications of the Russian Federation, the regional branch of the All-Russian political party "United Russia", the administration of the Krasnodar Territory, the administration of the Slavonic area.
 The history of the festival began in 2004, when the provincial town of Slavyansk with 60-thousand population dared to conduct review of the Slavic culture of international scope.
 For four years, the festival has gained popularity is constantly increasing the number of participants.
 This year, the city once again welcomes guests from different countries to share the wealth of national cultures and feel belonging to the Slavic community.
 The traditional procession of delegations and the parade of brass bands, large dance of friendship and fiery extravaganza, a mini-festival "Filling an apple" on the territory of the agricultural firm "Garden-Giant" and the festival of children's groups "Joy", an entertainment program "Dancing until the morning"as well as a gala concert and a grand fireworks display in the festival program.